cburdine/materials-ml-workshop/MaterialsML/python/python_basics.md

 # print the result stored in the "y" variable:
 print(y)
 ```
-In python, variables can be used to store the value of an object of any type (whether `str`, `int`, `float`, or any other type we will learn about in the future).
+In Python, variables can be used to store the value of an object of any type (whether `str`, `int`, `float`, or any other type we will learn about in the future).
 As the example above shows, we can perform some computation on one variable (i.e. `x`) and store that result in another varible (i.e.`y`).

 :::{important}
 It might be tempting to think of the assignment operator `=` as a mathematical equality operator $=$.
 This is not a correct way to think of the `=` operator, since matematical equality is symmetric (i.e. $x = y$ and $y = x$ are identical statements), whereas the assignment operator is not symmetric.